LG performs Shri Amarnathji Chhari Mubarak Pujan

 Srinagar: Lieutenant Governor, Manoj Sinha today took part in Shri Amarnathji Chhari pujan in presence of Deependra Giri, Mahant Charri‐Mubarak Shri Amarnathji, at Mahadev Gir Dashnami Akhada here.

 The Chhari-Pujan was performed on the auspicious occasion of Shravan Shukal Panchami, and is one of the important rituals prior to the culmination of the annual pilgrimage of Shri Amarnathji Shrine, an official spokesman said.

-While performing the Chhari Mubarak pujan the Lt Governor prayed for sustained peace, prosperity in J&K, and well-being of its people.
+While performing the Chhari Mubarak Pujan, Lt Governor prayed for sustained peace, progress and prosperity in J&K and well-being of people, he said.

 He further said that while speaking on the sidelines of Pujan, the Lt Governor said that over three lakh pilgrims have visited Shri Amarnathji Shrine, and advised the devotees to visit the Holy Shrine before August 5, as inclement weather is expected from the second week of this month.

 Officially the Yatra is scheduled to end on August 11 on the occasion of Raksha Bandhan.